Woodton Primary School

 All children in Reception, Year 1 and Year 2 are entitled to Universal Free School Meals.
 However this only entitles them to a free dinner each day, not additional pupil funding.

 The Government believes that head teachers and school leaders should decide how to best use the Pupil Premium funding as they know the needs of their children.
-Please find below our Pupil Premium Strategies and reviews.
+Please find below our Pupil Premium Strategy.